 White, yellow, or creamy tinted opals are often known as light opals.
 They are the precious opal bodycolor that is most frequently encountered.

 Opals with a dark body color are known as black or dark opals.
 They can have a background that is either black, dark grey, light grey, dark blue, light blue, or green.
 They exhibit their “play of color” in a far more vivid way than white opals do due to their darker nature.
 The most rare and expensive opals are true black opals.
 They have only ever been discovered in Australia.
+For additional information on black opal, please refer to our earlier post.
+Black Opal Necklace Buying Guide

 The name “fire opal” refers to the gemstone’s vivid hues of yellow, orange, or red.
 They can exhibit a play of color similar to other precious opals, however this is not always the case.
 Unlike other valuable opals, fire opals can have a transparent quality.
 They frequently occur in Mexico and originate deep within extinct volcanoes.
+For additional information on fire opal jewelry, please refer to this blog.
+Things You Need to Know About Fire Opal Rings

 Boulder opal is an opaque to translucent opal with color play that is found inside a host rock.
 Within the host rock, there are tiny layers of opal (called matrix).
 The matrix remains after the opal is cut and becomes a part of the finished stone.